RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

     - [ ] make sure `node_synonymizer.sqlite`'s last modified date is today (or whatever day the build was run)
     - [ ] make sure `kg2c_lite.json.gz`'s last modified date is today (or whatever day the build was run)
     - [ ] the entire build runtime (synonymizer + KG2c) shouldn't have been more than 24 hours
-    - [ ] the synonymizer and KG2c artifacts should have been auto-uploaded into the proper directory on `arax.ncats.io` (`/data/orangeboard/databases/KG2.X.Y`)
+    - [ ] the synonymizer and KG2c artifacts should have been auto-uploaded into the proper directory on `arax-databases.rtx.ai` (`/home/rtxconfig/KG2.X.Y`)
 - [ ] load the new KG2c into neo4j at http://kg2-X-Yc.rtx.ai:7474/browser/ (how to is [here](https://github.com/RTXteam/RTX/tree/master/code/kg2c#host-kg2canonicalized-in-neo4j))
   - [ ] verify the correct KG2 version was uploaded by running this query: `match (n {id:"RTX:KG2c"}) return n`
-  - [ ] copy the auto-generated KG2c dump from the Neo4j-hosting instance to `arax.ncats.io` like so:
+  - [ ] copy the auto-generated KG2c dump from the Neo4j-hosting instance to the database server like so:
-    - `scp /home/ubuntu/kg2-build/kg2c.dump rtxconfig@arax.ncats.io:/data/orangeboard/databases/KG2.X.Y/extra_files`
+    - `scp /home/ubuntu/kg2-build/kg2c.dump rtxconfig@arax-databases.rtx.ai:/home/rtxconfig/KG2.X.Y/extra_files`
   - [ ] update the KG2pre and KG2c Neo4j endpoints in `RTX/code/config_dbs.json` (push to `kg2integration` branch)
 - [ ] upload the new `kg2c_lite_2.X.Y.json.gz` file to the [translator-lfs-artifacts](https://github.com/ncats/translator-lfs-artifacts/tree/main/files) repo
 - [ ] load the new KG2c into Plover (available at http://kg2-X-Ycplover.rtx.ai:9990)